Paper Mache Snowman

-Is it too cold to spend hours building a real snowman?
-Do you live in a warm climate where you simply don't see snow?
-This winter, try building your child’s very own snow person indoors.
-Instead of using freezing-cold snow, this activity uses fun (and messy!) art materials to build a cool sculptural creation that explores the art in a three-dimensional form.
+This paper mache snowman is a unique winter craft for kids!
+If it's too cold to spend hours building a snowman outdoors, or if you live in a climate where it doesn't snow, stay indoors and make this cute paper mache snowman with your kids.
+Instead of freezing-cold snow, this activity uses fun (and messy!) art materials to build a cool sculptural creation that explores art in a three-dimensional form.

 Your child will experiment with art materials and and the artistic process, think about form and the use of space, and develop valuable critical thinking skills.
 Help her to problem solve, reason, and imagine while creating a frosty masterpiece!